 The manga was adapted to two OVAs series in 1988 and 1994 by Madhouse, being both translated for the US market as Spirit Warrior.
-The first one adapted three arcs from the manga rather faithfully in the same number of episodes.
+The first was composed of three episodes, some of them loosely adapted from the manga and some of them being original stories.
 The second, retitled as Shin Kujaku Oh and directed by Rintaro, adapted a later arc in two episodes, though it deviated oddly from the manga and treated the arc as a self-contained story with its own origin and closure instead of being part of a series.

 Two Hong Kong movies, Peacock King and Saga of the Phoenix, were also made, and Sega published two games for their consoles, Kujaku-Oh for the Sega Master System and its sequel, Kujaku-Oh 2, for the Sega Genesis.
 Neither game retained the license for their exported versions, with the former being renamed Spellcaster, while the latter became Mystic Defender.